 This most beautiful of all of Vietnam's French Hill Stations was a cool Alpine refuge from sweltering Saigon.
 Hundreds of colonial chalets were built here.
 Today, Dalat Hill Station is home to the gardens that supply most of the flowers and vegetables found in markets throughout Southern Vietnam.

 Day One: Vegetables and Honeymoons

-Depart Ho Chi Minh City by private car this morning.
+Depart Ho Chi Minh City with private car and driver this morning along with your personal guide.
 It takes more than an hour before you finally leave this sprawling city behind and begin the slow climb into Vietnam's Central Highlands.
 About half way you will stop to stretch your legs at Prenn Falls, where you can hike along the gushing stream that feeds the falls if you like.

 If you choose to stay another night or two we can help you arrange for trekking to nearby ethnic minority villages.
 At night the public market is transformed into a street-food paradise worth exploring with your guide.
 One of our favorite places to visit is the Truc Lam (bamboo forest) Monastery, one of the largest Zen Buddhist teaching centers in Vietnam.
 Surrounded by a breathtaking evergreen forest and overlooking Tuyen Lam Lake, this is one of the most peaceful places you may ever visit.

 Day Three: Back to Saigon or off to Phan Thiet or beyond?